-A while ago I wrote about creating random numbers out of noise gathered from audio device and also created a password generator based on the idea.
+A while ago I wrote about creating random numbers out of noise gathered from an audio device and also created a password generator based on the idea.
 The implementation was based on Open Sound System (commonly known as OSS).
-OSS was the defacto way to access audio device couple of years ago, when it hit licensing issues and subsequently replaced by ALSA.
-As Ubuntu no longer supports OSS (and even the ALSA wrapper for it is in Universe), I’ve decided to re-write the code in some modern alternative.
+OSS was the de facto way to access audio devices a couple of years ago, until it hit licensing issues and was subsequently replaced by ALSA.
+As Ubuntu no longer supports OSS (and even the ALSA wrapper for it is in Universe), I’ve decided to re-write the code using some modern alternative.

-This is the place to note by the time OSS was being replaced, it was behind ALSA in many advanced features (such as mixing and support for audio devices), but ALSA’s emulation layer for OSS solved most of them.
-But one may ask why use the emulation layer at all when one can ALSA directly?
+This is the place to note that by the time OSS was being replaced, it lagged behind ALSA in many advanced features (such as mixing and support for audio devices), but ALSA’s emulation layer for OSS solved most of those issues.
+But one may ask why use the emulation layer at all when one can use ALSA directly?
 Because OSS is about as simple as it gets if you don’t need anything fancy.

-Take a look at a simple OSS code that reads from the microphone
+Take a look at a simple OSS code sample that reads from the microphone:

 m_dsp_fd = fopen("/dev/dsp","rb");